-The Wisconsin state Senate passed "right-to-work" legislation late Wednesday, moving the state one step closer to prohibiting membership in a union as a condition of employment.
+The Wisconsin state Senate passed "right-to-work" legislation late Wednesday, which moves the state one step closer to prohibiting membership in a union as a condition of employment.

-The bill passed by a 17-15 margin, with just one Republican breaking ranks to vote against the bill with minority Democrats.
-The state Assembly, which has a considerably larger Republican majority, is expected to pass the bill next week, and Republican Gov. Scott Walker — who long called the proposal a "distraction" from other priorities — has indicated he would sign it.
+The bill passed by a 17-15 margin with just one Republican breaking ranks to vote against the bill alongside minority Democrats.
+The state Assembly, which has a considerably larger Republican majority, is expected to pass the bill next week, and Republican Gov. Scott Walker—who long called the proposal a "distraction" from other priorities—indicated he would sign it.

-Supporters said the bill would promote freedom in the workplace, establishing criminal penalties for requiring workers not involved in unions to pay dues.
-Proponents also argued the right-to-work standard would make the Badger State more attractive to businesses.
+Supporters said the bill would promote freedom in the workplace by establishing criminal penalties for requiring workers not involved in unions to pay dues.
+Proponents also argued the right-to-work standard would make the badger state more attractive to businesses.

-"There will be no more important jobs bill in this chamber over the next two years than the bill before us today," said Senate Majority Leader Scott Fitzgerald, R-Juneau.
+"There will be no more important jobs bill in this chamber over the next two years than the bill before us today," said Senate Majority Leader Scott Fitzgerald.

 Critics argued lawmakers shouldn't interfere with agreements between private-sector workers and management and predicted the law would suppress wages in the state.

-"They are evaporating the middle class and no one in this room seems to care," said Sen. Dave Hansen, D-Green Bay.
+"They are evaporating the middle class and no one in this room seems to care," said Sen. Dave Hansen.

 The vote also came in the aftermath of a contentious committee hearing on Tuesday.
-The Senate Labor and Government Reform Committee was originally scheduled to vote on the bill at 7 p.m., but chairman Steve Nass, R-Whitewater, called for an earlier vote citing a "credible" threat from union members to disrupt the proceedings.
+The Senate Labor and Government Reform Committee originally scheduled to vote on the bill at 7 P.M., but chairman Steve Nass, R-Whitewater called for an earlier vote citing a "credible" threat from union members to disrupt the proceedings.
 The early vote sparked outrage among the dozens of labor advocates in attendance.

-The issue has also split members of Wisconsin’s business community.
-Wisconsin Manufacturers and Commerce, the state’s top business lobbying group, strongly backed the bill, arguing it would make the state more competitive while not necessarily hindering union membership.
+The issue also split members of Wisconsin’s business community.
+Wisconsin Manufacturers and Commerce, the state’s top business lobbying group, strongly backed the bill and argued it would make the state more competitive while not necessarily hindering union membership.

-A coalition of opposing businesses and executives, largely in the construction industry, has lobbied against the bill, however, citing its potential impact on the labor market and job training programs.
+A coalition of opposing businesses and executives, largely in the construction industry, lobbied against the bill citing its potential impact on the labor market and job training programs.